 Let’s take a look at an example.

-If you qualify for the new mortgage amount, you could then refinance your home loan to total $190,000.
-Then you can use the cash as you see fit, whether it’s for a home renovation, college tuition, medical bills, high-interest debt, or any other major expense.
+If you qualify for the mortgage, you could then refinance a total of $190,000.
+You can then use the cash for home renovations, college tuition, medical bills, high-interest debt, or anything else.

-Shorter loan terms usually come with lower interest rates since there’s less of a chance for you to default on the loan.
-While monthly payments are usually much higher with a 15-year mortgage compared to a 30-year mortgage, you may save money by switching once you’ve paid off a part of your original mortgage.
+Shorter loan terms typically come with lower mortgage rates since there’s less of a chance for you to default on the loan.
+Once you’ve paid off a portion of your current 30-year mortgage, you may be able to save on interest by switching to a 15-year mortgage.

-If, for example, you’re 15 years into a 30-year mortgage, you only have 15 years left to pay.
-You could potentially save money by getting a lower rate via an actual 15-year mortgage.
+If, for example, you’re 15 years into a 30-year fixed mortgage, you only have 15 years left to pay.
+So, you could potentially save thousands by getting a lower interest rate via an actual 15-year fixed mortgage.

 Switch to a Fixed Rate Mortgage

-If you originally took out an adjustable rate mortgage (or ARM) and your fixed period is ending, you should definitely consider refinancing your loan.
-While there’s a cap on how high your adjustable mortgage can go, it could potentially be much higher than current fixed interest rates.
+If you initially took out an adjustable-rate mortgage (or ARM) and your fixed period is ending, you should consider refinancing your loan.
+There’s a cap on how high your adjustable mortgage can go.
+It could potentially be much higher than current fixed interest rates.

-Talk to a lender to see what’s the best option to avoid a major jump in your monthly payment.
+Talk to a lender to see the best option to avoid a significant jump in your monthly payment.
 And be sure to plan ahead since it can take time for the approval process to finish.